10 ways to stay productive at home

 Step outside for sunlight and fresh air.

-If you forget to take breaks, apps like Stretchly will gently remind you.
+If you forget to take breaks, apps like Stretchly will remind you gently.

 Keep a running to-do list